Skip to main content

 • The dashboard and report inbound searches and the total represents the 15 inbound markets we have access to - Australia, Canada, China, France, Germany, India, Italy, Netherlands, Norway, Saudi Arabia, Spain, Sweden, Switzerland, USA and the UAE.

 • Market penetration of flight searches is higher in Europe and North America, and low in Asian markets.
-Although the data is ForwardKeys, the data comes from different channels to the bookings data so searches for low-cost carriers will get picked up.

 • This analysis only includes searches which include a stay in the UK or Irish Republic and therefore excludes day trips, one-way trips or those returning home to the UK.